fbrusch-ik/LibDullasSwingTimer-E/README.md

 function LDST:GetRangedBaseSpeed()
 ```

 This information is not available in the WoW API so this function wraps an on-demand hidden tooltip scanner.
+Since the tooltip only has two significant digits, this results in slightly inaccurate results.

 ## GetHaste()
 ```lua